Overview

 Modular.
 Each pack is a self-contained Rojo project.
 You install only what you need.

 Plugin-managed.
-The RBLX Essentials Plugin handles deployment — it copies pack code from ServerStorage into the correct game services (StarterGui, ServerScriptService, ReplicatedStorage, etc.) with one click.
+The RBLX Essentials Plugin handles deployment.
+It copies pack code from ServerStorage into the correct game services (StarterGui, ServerScriptService, ReplicatedStorage, etc.) with one click.
 No manual file placement.

 Configuration over code.
 All user-facing settings live in ServerStorage under each pack's Settings folder.
 The plugin renders them as a form.
 You change values in the plugin; you do not touch scripts.